anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you realize there is nothing lacking, the whole world belongs to you.
+Quote: The truest wisdom is a resolute determination.

-By: Laozi
+By: Napoleon